kret/limb/README.md

 #### Run application
 Launch using this command: `./gradlew run` or by running `LimbApplication` class from IntelliJ IDEA.

-After application starts, you can enter the input data in the 2 text fields with appropriate labels.
+After application starts, you can enter the input data in the 2 text fields with appropriate labels (_known issue_ the application hangs with edge case inputs: empty fields and sizes bigger than Java's Integer maximum value).

 Press 'Swap' button to swap the values in the input fields.

 Press 'Run' button to execute the algorithm.
 Status is going to be displayed below the buttons.
 UI will be disabled until current execution ends.